LucasGoncSilva/lipsum/README.md

 ![The project's banner](https://github.com/LucasGoncSilva/lipsum/blob/main/readme_banner.svg?raw=true)

-<h1 align='center'>:notebook: LIPSUM :notebook:</h1>
+# :notebook: LIPSUM :notebook:

-<h4 align='justify'>Made with Django as MVC framework, this project works as a real, useful online password manager.
-It uses cryptography to store the secrets in DB, so a DB leak of information will presents only encrypted data instead of raw sensitive information.</h4>
+#### Made with Django as MVC framework, this project works as a real, useful online password manager.
+It uses cryptography to store the secrets in DB, so a DB leak of information will presents only encrypted data instead of raw sensitive information.

 ![GitHub last commit](https://img.shields.io/github/last-commit/LucasGoncSilva/lipsum?label=last%20main%20commit&style=for-the-badge)